Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## PIC
-A Position Independent Code is useful because it doesn't depends of a fixed address on memory to read/write data or even jump to a procedure to perform a task.
-A Position Dependent software may cause some issues while being loaded into memory or even while being linked with a C program.
+Position Independent Code (PIC) is advantageous because it does not rely on fixed memory addresses for reading, writing data, or jumping to procedures.
+In contrast, Position Dependent software can cause issues during loading or linking with a C program.

 <br/>